DHCross/RavenCalder_Corpus/FIELD_MAP_VOICE_2025-08-01.md

 * Any change to geometry thresholds, lexicon, or Spike Factor triggers minor version
 * Major protocol or field logic shifts require major version
-* All amendments logged internally with timestamp and analyst
+* All amendments are logged internally for audit and review

 ---

-### The Socratic/Diagnostic Framing
+### Socratic/Diagnostic Prompt Template

+**Fillable variables:**
+- `[field/domain]` — e.g. work, relationship, creative process, expectations
+- `[state/quality]` — e.g. stretched, supported, restricted, clear, pressured
+- `[adjective/polarity]` — from Adjective Table (e.g. openness, stability, recognition)
+- `[symbolic factor]` — geometry/aspect, e.g. Saturn trine Sun
+- `[window/timing]` — e.g. this week, this cycle, during [date range]
+- `[outcome/opposite]` — e.g. ease, stress, flow, bottleneck
+- `[exploratory question]` — free-form Socratic prompt

+#### Example Fillable Structures

+- “In your [field/domain], where do you notice [adjective/polarity] or its opposite ([opposite]) during [window/timing]?”
-- “Is there an area—work, relationship, your own expectations—where you feel stretched too thin, or where you’ve been ignoring your own limits?”
+- “Is there an area of [field/domain] where you feel [state/quality] as [symbolic factor] becomes active?”
+- “When reflecting on [symbolic factor], do you sense more [adjective] or [opposite] in your [field/domain]?”
-- “If you were to say ‘no’ to just one thing today, what would it be?”
+- “If you could adjust one thing in your [field/domain] to maximize [adjective], what would it be?”
+- “If nothing stands out, notice if [state/quality] shows up more strongly or subtly during [window/timing].”
+- “What would saying ‘no’ to [field/domain/action] create in terms of [adjective/polarity] or [outcome]?”

-### Geometry’s Why (Explained Simply)
+#### Geometry’s Why Template

-- Saturn trine Sun is about supporting healthy differentiation.
+- “[symbolic factor] (e.g. Saturn trine Sun) is about supporting [theme/adjective].”
-- Prompts should explore where clarity or a firmer stance might create more ease, not more stress.
-- If there’s no clear situation, invite exploration:
+- “Prompts should invite you to explore where [adjective/polarity] creates more [outcome] vs. [opposite] in your [field/domain].”
-  “If nothing comes to mind, notice if you feel especially sturdy or clear-headed today.
-That’s the window Saturn’s opening for you.”
+- “If no scenario is obvious, simply observe: ‘If nothing comes to mind, notice if you feel especially [state/quality] today.
+That’s the window [symbolic factor] opens for you.’”

+All variables are fillable by AI or analyst for fully contextualized, agency-preserving diagnostic reflection.
+Structure supports modular injection in FIELD, MAP, or VOICE layers.

 ---